Psaki caught flat-footed by question about California students stranded in Afghanistan

 PSAKI CLAIMS NO AMERICANS ‘STRANDED’ IN AFGHANISTAN IN HEATED EXCHANGE

-The reporter asked, "The L.A.
-Times has a story saying that a group of students and their parents are in Afghanistan.
+The reporter asked, "The LA Times has a story saying that a group of students and their parents are in Afghanistan.
 Do you have any more information on that or is that?--"

 "I do not.
 Who have recently traveled into Afghanistan?"
-Psaki stated in response, appearing confused about the report cited.
+Psaki stated in response, appearing confused about the report.

 The reporter noted that the students and their families are "apparently stranded in Afghanistan, having traveled there?
 I don't I don't know for certain."